 However, so many in the middle years of their career life have stopped looking for learning opportunities.
 When we stop learning, we stop being relevant and vibrant in our work life.

-In a recent Forbes article, 10 Signs you are on the right path and 10 signs you aren’t, the author leads us through the journey of Elise, a medical secretary.
+In a recent Forbes article, Ten Signs You’re On Your Path — And Ten Signs You’re Not, author Liz Ryan leads us through the journey of Elise, a medical secretary.
 She’s taken through a series of questions to help her assess her current position and find ways to advance her career.
 I was most taken by the ten signs of whether or not she was on the right path.
 Seeking learning opportunities was one of those steps.

 You’re on your path when you feel like a kid again because you’re learning at such a rapid pace.
 You’re not on your path when you haven’t learned anything new in ages but you say “That’s okay.
 I’m a subject-matter expert, so I don’t have anything to learn.”

 We can’t afford to sit back on our past knowledge and experience and believe that we’ll continue to be relevant in our industry.
 Not only are there new advances and changes in customer expectations, but we also need to seek learning opportunities so that we stay excited about what we do for a living.

 Leadership and learning are indispensable to each other.
 John F. Kennedy

 Not only will seeking out learning opportunities help us stay engaged, but it’s also a great way to become irreplaceable within your company.
 One of the 4 reasons you want to be continually learning is all about the value you bring to the company:

 The person who can adapt the most wins.
 This is a piece of advice I learned reading about fighter pilots in the Air Force.
 It is not about the strength of the plane.
 Instead, it’s the ability to react to different situations that makes a fighter jet.
 The best fighter pilots can adjust to more circumstances than the norm, making them much deadlier.